2007–08 Montreal Canadiens season

-The 2007–08 Montreal Canadiens season was the Canadiens' 99th season of play and 91st in the National Hockey League.
+The 2007–08 Montreal Canadiens season was the Canadiens' 99th season of play and 91st in the National Hockey League (NHL).
 The Canadiens defeated the Boston Bruins by four games to three in the Eastern Conference Quarter-final before being eliminated four games to one by the Philadelphia Flyers in the Conference Semi-final.

 Offseason events

 Key dates prior to the start of the season: